Mike Lohmann

-Mike Lohmann (born 6 June 1954) is a former international speedway rider from Denmark.
+Mikael Lohmann Jorgensen (born 6 June 1954) is a former international speedway rider from Denmark.

 Speedway career

 Lohmann won a gold medal at the Speedway World Team Cup in the 1978 Speedway World Team Cup.
 The following year he won a silver medal at the 1979 Speedway World Team Cup.

 He rode in the top tier of British Speedway from 1976 to 1981, riding for Halifax Dukes and Belle Vue Aces.
-He was also the 1974 Danish Junior Champion.
+He was also the 1974 Danish Junior Champion. he broke his collar bone during the 1977 season.

+Family

+His brother Klaus Lohmann was also a speedway rider.